nkaewam/social-analytics-copilot/sample_data/README.md

 This directory contains sample CSV data files for loading into BigQuery and Postgres databases for POC testing.

-**Note**: These campaigns are representative of the types of work a Thai MarTech agency like [Adapter Digital](https://www.adapterdigital.com/works) would handle, including:
+**Note**: These campaigns are representative of the types of work a Thai MarTech agency would handle, including:
 - E-commerce platform launches
 - Performance marketing campaigns
 - MarTech/SaaS product promotions